A primer on agricultural research in Germany

 - Research infrastructures

-Large installations: what do we have, what can we share, what do we need?
+Large-scale sites and equipment: What do we have, what can we share, what do we need?

 - Evaluation of applied research